HallaSurvivor/Blog/_posts/2022-04-17-geometry-and-logic.md

     the number of times that would be required of me.

 [^2]:
-    I read [a great blog post][4] a while ago which gave an analogy that now lives in my head rent free.
+    I read a great (if slightly agressive) [blog post][4] a while ago which gave an analogy that now lives in my head rent free.
 If there are any readers confused by the (admittedly subtle!) distinction between giving a derivation and checking semantically that a sequent must be valid, hopefully this analogy helps!

     <div class=boxed markdown=1>
     When asked to derive a sequent $\Gamma \vdash \varphi$, it's not enough